alonpresman/AlonPresman/Writeups/THM/plotted-tms.md

 ![image](https://cdn-images-1.medium.com/max/1000/1*Fxc72LELFs11WPx-AJkAog.png)

-I tried it but it doesn't work so i decide to read the script to understand what is all about.
+I tried it but it doesn't work so I decide to read the script to understand what is all about.
-After reading it I saw a payload that relates to sql injection to bypass login page so i tried it manually on the login page:
+After reading it I saw a payload that relates to sql injection to bypass login page so I tried it manually on the login page:

 ![image](https://cdn-images-1.medium.com/max/1000/1*qqLF5ylLJ1Yfs9NRJYCGvg.png)